ligato/vpp-base/README.md

 ## Intro

 The purpose of vpp-base is to provide tools for building docker images with any version of VPP.
-The project was created because there are no official docker images provided by the FD.io community.

 Use cases:
 * Use as a base image in your Dockerfiles